monodot/discochap/about.md

 Welcome to Disco Chap!
 This is a website all about disco, dance music, the art of DJing, and vinyl culture.

 Hi, I'm Tom Donohue, website founder and editor.
-I've been a bedroom and club DJ on-and-off for over 20 years, and I love dance music _with an absolute passion_.
-I've travelled for festivals across Europe, I've run club nights, and back in the day I DJ'd to packed clubs, warming up for some... _dubious_ acts (_ahem_, the Vengaboys)
+I've been a bedroom and occasional club [DJ][ca] on-and-off for over 20 years, and I love dance music _with an absolute passion_.
+I've travelled for music festivals across Europe, I've run a [website devoted to clubbing][cscot], I've organised club nights, presented radio shows, and back in the day I DJ'd to a packed club most weekends, sometimes warming up for _dubious_ acts like the Vengaboys...

-My main goal with _Disco Chap_ is to share my love of music and DJ culture with you.
-Whether you're a veteran DJ, or a newbie looking to get started, I hope you find some inspiration right here.
+Now my main goal with _Disco Chap_ is to collect and share my love and knowledge of music and DJ culture with you.
+Whether you're a veteran DJ, or a newbie looking to get started, I hope you find something you like here.

 ## The Disco Chap's current DJing setup

-My current DJing set up looks like this:
+My DJ setup hasn't changed much over the years!
+Only my mixer has changed a couple of times.
+If you're interested, my current setup in 2021 looks like this:

 - **Turntables:** 2 x Technics SL-1200 turntables.
-I blew my first student loan on these DJ decks, and they've been faithful ever since.
+I blew my first student loan on these DJ decks, and they've been faithful to me ever since!
 I love the silver finish and they are simply rock-solid.
-Outstanding!
+A classic piece of engineering!

 - **Mixer:** [MasterSounds Radius 2][radius2].
 This is a gorgeous rotary mixer which I picked up during the lockdowns of 2020.
 It's incredibly smooth and gives a beautiful sound.
 I really enjoy playing it.

 - **Vinyl controller:** [Traktor Audio 6][audio6] with Traktor DJ software on Mac.
 I like to play a mix of vinyl and digital, and my preference is to use a digital vinyl system (DVS).
 With this controller, I can flip between playing analogue vinyl and digital downloads, playing both using my Technics turnables.
 Dreamy!
 The response in Traktor is great for me and I'm really happy with this setup.

-- **Software:** I also currently use [Loopback from Rogue Amoeba for macOS][loopback] which allows me to route audio to different apps (e.g. streaming for Twitch)
+- **Software:** I use [Loopback from Rogue Amoeba for macOS][loopback] which allows me to route audio to different apps (e.g. if I need to stream audio to Twitch)

 ## Where does the name 'Disco Chap' come from?

+Let me tell you the story of the name _Disco Chap_.

 A few years ago, I was getting ready to play a DJ set at my friends' wedding in Suffolk, England, when one of their older relatives came up to me and started a conversation.